LogSentinel/logsentinel-java-client/docs/HashApi.md

 <a name="getHashableContent"></a>
 # **getHashableContent**
-> String getHashableContent(applicationId, action, actorId, auditLogEntryType, signature, actorDepartment, actorDisplayName, actorRoles, details, logLevel, originalEventTimestamp)
+> String getHashableContent(applicationId, action, actorId, logEntryType, signature, actorDepartment, actorDisplayName, actorRoles, details, logLevel, originalEventTimestamp)

 Get the content over which to compute the hash of a request for simple (minimal metadata) actions